 The process for applying to graduate schools abroad, in most cases, will be the same as applying in the US.
 You will need to complete an entrance exam (GRE, GMAT, LSAT, MCAT), fill out an application, submit letters of recommendation, and in some cases you will also need to submit a resume or curriculum vitae (CV).
 Click here for more information on the graduate school application process.

-It is important to do your research on the schools that you are interested in applying to.
+It is important to carefully research schools that you are interested in applying to.
 In some countries a 'Masters' degree is only a one year program and different from what we would consider a 'Masters' degree in the United States.
-This is extremely important if you would be getting certified in an area such as Law, Education, or plan on continuing your studies towards a PhD once returning to the States.
-Here are some questions to consider:
+This is extremely important if you would be getting certified in an area such as Law, Education or plan on continuing your studies towards a PhD once returning to the States.

 - What language(s) can you study in?

-- Would your degree be recognized in the US if you continued study for a Ph.D.?
+- Will your degree be recognized in the US if you continue study for a Ph.D.?